 - 2-01 REPEAT OFFENSE: If you violated any part of rules 1-01 through 1-16 and you violate any part of the same rule, your offense may be considered more grievous and your consequences may be duplicated, intensified, or both. - 2-02 COMPUTER USE: You may not violate any part of university policy for computer use.
 For your convenience, those are listed online. - 2-03 Chapel at The Well: We believe spiritual development is the most important part of your education at York.
 You must attend Chapel.
-Failure to observe requirements concerning Spiritual Life credits may result in disciplinary action.

-- 2-04 DISHONESTY: You must be honest at all times.
+Failure to observe requirements concerning Spiritual Life credits may result in disciplinary action. - 2-04 DISHONESTY: You must be honest at all times.
 Dishonesty may result in disciplinary action. - 2-05 SAFETY EQUIPMENT: You must not tamper with or misuse fire or safety equipment, including but not limited to security cameras, smoke detectors, and fire extinguishers. - 2-06 DANGEROUS SUBSTANCES: You must not possess or use fireworks or chemicals which are of an explosive or corrosive nature. - 2-07 UNAUTHORIZED USE / ENTRY: You must not use any university key, equipment, supply, or resource that you are not authorized to use.
 You must not enter any university building or facility that you are not authorized to enter, including propping open doors, or blocking, disabling, or otherwise tampering with locks.
-You may not enter into or exit from one of the residence halls or apartment buildings while concealing your identity. - 2-08 MISREPRESENTATION: You must not forge, alter, or misuse documents, security credentials, forms, records, ID cards, or meal tickets, by providing inaccurate information or attempting to circumvent requirements. - 2-09 THEFT: You must not steal or possess stolen property.
+You may not enter into or exit from one of the residence halls or apartment buildings while concealing your identity. - 2-08 MISREPRESENTATION: You must not forge, alter, or misuse documents, security The mission of York University is to transform lives through Christ-centered education and to equip students for lifelong service to God, family and society.

+credentials, forms, records, ID cards, or meal tickets, by providing inaccurate information or attempting to circumvent requirements.

+2-09 THEFT: You must not steal or possess stolen property.
 We are not liable for the theft or loss (due to fire, water damage, vandalism, etc.) of personal items housed in campus facilities or taken while located on university property.
 You must lock your doors at all times.
 You are encouraged to identify personal property, and carry private property insurance.
 Secure valuables before leaving campus.
 Reports of lost or stolen property should be initiated with the Student Life Office.